3D laser scanning equipment list for Architects

 3D scanners in isolation are not reliable in terms of accuracy.
 Results will vary based on the site, scanning methodology and workflows.
 However, they are far more accurate when combined with other surveying techniques.
 The scanner captures the scene and the surveying total station takes precision measurements or survey points in the scene to validate and geo-reference the point cloud scene.

 The accuracy of 3D LiDAR scanners is usually less than 10mm, capturing objects at close to millions of points per second!

 Once you have laser scanned a building interior or exterior the information is stored in the point cloud or 3D model as a digital reproduction of the building.
 This can be referenced for drawings, plans or additional site measurements in future.
 Once the project is complete its worth having the building scanned and stored in archive if you need to extract any information about the site in future there’s no need to visit the site.

 Avian Australia is a surveying company that helps architects, engineers and building contractors with delivering valuable data driven insights.

-Our team is dedicated to providing accurate site measurements, inspection and analysis solutions using drones, laser scanners and other innovative technologies.
+Our team is dedicated to providing accurate site measurements, construction site inspection and analysis solutions using drones, laser scanners and other innovative technologies.